rfranks/ai-chat-ehr/README.md

    ```bash
    docker build -f Dockerfile.base -t ai-chat-ehr-base .
    ```
-2. Start the prompt catalog, patient context, chain executor, and Redis services:
+2. Start the API gateway along with the prompt catalog, patient context, chain executor, and Redis services:
    ```bash
    docker compose up --build
    ```
+   The compose file ensures Redis comes online before the downstream APIs, and the API gateway only starts once its dependencies report healthy.
 The containers expose the service ports listed above on `localhost`.
 Use `docker compose down` to stop the stack when you finish testing.

 ## Request examples